by Maja Staka

 Will we even have models in ten years, or will clothing be presented on holograms?
 Will runways remain rectangular or will they be modified to accommodate futuristic fashions?
 Will Canadian viewers be able to watch WCFW and order their clothing through virtual reality consoles?
 These are the types of questions fashion designers will likely be asking themselves in the years to come.

 The last night, titled “Models of Diversity,” was certainly the most diverse in terms of models used, but also made me wonder about what it really meant to have a “diverse” fashion show.
 Although the theme for this season’s fashion week is certainly admirable and yes, historically significant for Alberta, it was still disappointing to see models with disabilities wearing the exact same collections that were presented on thinner, taller and able-bodied peoples during previous nights.
 I would have also liked to see more models of color, a hijabi or two and some transgender models, My point is, instead of segregating models that don’t fit the norm, we should be allowing them to walk the very same runway shows as everyone else.
-Models are models, are they not?
+Models are models, period.

 Photography courtesy of Lindsey Catherine Photo + Media.